le717/LDR-Importer/README.md

 =======
 <a target="_blank" href="http://www.ldraw.org/"><img src="Documentation/Official_LDraw_Logo.png" /></a>

 LDraw™ is a trademark owned and licensed by the Estate of James Jessiman.
-This script is not developed by the developers of The LDraw System of Parts.
+This script is not developed by the developers of The LDraw System of Tools.

 This script is licensed under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).